 Furthermore, when I want to distribute the post, I go beyond social media and communities.
 I also do email marketing (newsletter and outreach), and until recently, we were also broadcasting our blog posts via chatbot.
 And then comes the off-page SEO which is as important as the writing per se, if not more important.

-A few days after the post will go live, I will also have to have a look at our Analytics and Ahrefs to see what worked and what didn’t’.
+A few weeks after the post will go live, I will also have to have a look at our Analytics and Ahrefs to see what worked and what didn’t.

-Also, many of our posts are part of our inbound marketing strategy.
+Also, keep in mind that many of our posts are part of our inbound marketing strategy.
 I shouldn’t just “bring people to our blog”.
 Our traffic should be based on search intent.
-I acknowledge that acquisition is only the top of the funnel.
+I acknowledge that acquisition is only at the top of the funnel.